jlgreathouse/AMD_IBS_Toolkit/README.txt

 have built.
 There is a helper script in the ./driver/ directory for this:
     ./driver/install_ibs_driver.sh

-Note that, if you don't run this script with sudo, it will attept to install the driver using a sudo command that will likely ask for your password.
+Note that, if you don't run this script with sudo, it will attempt to install the driver using a sudo command that will likely ask for your password.
 You may need to do this every time you boot the system, unless you add the ibs.ko module to your boot-time list of modules to load.